SynedraAcus/ML_taxonomy/README.md

 diagnosis.

-`./fragilaria` is our own dataset of *Fragilaria radians*, *Ulnaria acus*, and *U. ulna*, mostly from lake Baikal.
+`./fragilaria` is our own dataset of *Fragilaria radians*, *Ulnaria acus*, and *U. danica*, mostly from lake Baikal.
 Approx. 30 cells were measured per (clonal) strain, and for each strain rbcL sequencing was used to determine which species it is.
 There are also some hybrids and non-Baikalian strains.